SimonDanielV/aws-ubuntu-server-setup/README.md

 $ sudo mkdir www
 ```

-Altough it is first all the most important thing to get your web application
+Although it is first all the most important thing to get your web application
-deployed, it is already a good iead to make a distingtion between a production
+deployed, it is already a good idea to make a distinction between a production
 and a development environment.
 If you would like to do this as well, type in
 the following commands: